PavelSusloparov/pavelsusloparov.github.io/_posts/2020-12-20-access-url.markdown

     - The layout knows each node's size in pixels and position, which the element needs to be printed on the screen.
 2. It creates layers for each element in the Render-Tree.
 3. It paints layouts by drawing them on the screen.
-    Inside each layer, the browser paints each pixel based on the layer property(coming from CSS).
+    Inside each layer, the browser paints each pixel based on the layer property.
     The process is called `rasterization.`

-## Compositing
+### Compositing

 This step draws the result of the paint to the screen.
 In this operation, all layers are sent to the Graphics Processing Unit(GPU) to draw them on the screen.

-# Outro
+## Outro

 `google.com` opens in 400ms.
-This period of time transfers 86kb of data and makes 11 hops to transfer each packet of information to the server.
+The browser sends a request, which makes 11 hops transfer each packet of information to the server.
+It receives 86kb of data back.

 Try `traceroute google.com` in your terminal to check how many hops you have.

 Thank you for reading!